 Not One More, Northwest PA, Inc.

 Our story begins in 2015, when a group of disheartened mothers formed a support group for those affected by the opioid epidemic in Crawford County, Pennsylvania.
-They called their support group Hope for Healing Hearts, and met regularly to share experience, strength, and hope, and oftentimes their pain.
+They called their support group Hope for Healing Hearts, and met regularly to share experience, strength, and hope, and often their pain.

 They soon became a chapter of the Not One More organization, earning their 501(c)3 non-profit status in 2016.
 They have since developed and supported a number of ongoing community building projects, including Thankful Thursdays, Recovery Rocks 814.
 They have hosted several overdose memorial events and brought Black Balloon Day to Northwestern Pennsylvania.
 They have earned several grants for the distribution of Naloxone and